ligato/docs/docs/user-guide/get-vpp-agent.md

 The `/cmd` package groups executables that can be built from sources in the vpp-agent repository:

-- **vpp-agent** - the default off-the-shelf VPP Agent executable (i.e. no app or extension plugins) that can be bundled with an off-the-shelf VPP to form a simple cloud-native VNF, such as a vswitch.
+- **vpp-agent** - the default off-the-shelf vpp-agent executable (i.e. no app or extension plugins) that can be bundled with an off-the-shelf VPP to form a simple cloud-native VNF, such as a vswitch.
 - **[agentctl][agentctl]** - CLI tool that allows to show
-  the state and to configure VPP Agents connected to etcd
+  the state and to configure vpp-agents connected to etcd

 ---

-### How to Use Multiple VPP Agents
+### How to Use Multiple vpp-agents

-**1. Microservice label**
+**1. Microservice Label**

-Currently, a single instance of a `VPP Agent` can serve a single `VPP` instance, while multiple VPP Agents can use (or listen to) the same KV datatstore.
-VPP Agent instances (there is an analogy to a microservice) are distinguished with the microservice label.
-The label is a part of the KV datastore key to make clear which part of configuration belongs to which VPP Agent.
-Note that every VPP Agent only watches keys associated with its own microservice label.
+Currently, a single instance of a `vpp-agent` can serve a single `VPP` instance, while multiple vpp-agents can use (or listen to) the same KV store. vpp-agent instances (there is an analogy to a microservice) are distinguished with the microservice label.
+The label is a part of the KV store key to make clear which part of configuration belongs to which vpp-agent.
+Note that every vpp-agent only watches keys associated with its own microservice label.

 The default microservice label is `vpp1`.
 It can be changed with the environment variable `MICROSERVICE_LABEL`, or via the `-microservice-label` flag.

-It is possible to use the same label to "broadcast" shared configuration data to multiple VPP Agents.
+It is possible to use the same label to "broadcast" shared configuration data to multiple vpp-agents.
 However, this approach is generally not recommended.

+The [concepts][concepts] section of the user-guide provides more details on keys, microservice labels and KV stores.

 **2. Shared Memory Prefix**

 Running multiple `VPPs` on the same host requires a different shared memory prefix (SHM) to distinguish communication sockets for given VPP instances.
-In order to connect the VPP Agent to the VPP with a custom socket, a valid SHM needs to be provided to the GoVPP mux plugin (see [plugin's readme][govppmux-plugin])
+In order to connect the vpp-agent to the VPP with a custom socket, a valid SHM needs to be provided to the GoVPP mux plugin (see [plugin's readme][govppmux-plugin])

 ---

-## Make Your First Configuration
+## Create Your First Configuration

-**Put the configuration into the KV datastore:**
+**Put the configuration into the KV store:**

-Store the values following the given model with the proper key to the KV datastore.
-We recommend the use of ETCD as the KV datastore and the 'etcdctl` tool.
+Store the values following the given model with the proper key to the KV store.
+We recommend the use of etcd as the KV store and the 'etcdctl` tool.

 Information about keys and data structures can be found [here][references].

+An example of how to perform this task is shown in [section 5.1][quickstart-guide-51-keys] of the Quickstart Guide.

 **Use clientv2**

-Package [clientv2][clientv2] contains API definition for every supported configuration item and can be used to pass data without a external database.
+The [clientv2][clientv2] package contains API definitions for every supported configuration item and can be used to pass data without an external database (i.e. KV store)

 [arm-doc]: https://github.com/ligato/vpp-agent/blob/master/docs/arm64/README.md
 [clientv2]: ../user-guide/concepts.md#client-v2